 Carlos research focus for the last 10 years has been the development of mosquito-killing drugs (endectocides) as complementary vector control strategy for malaria control and elimination.
 He obtained his PhD in 2015 working with slow-release ivermectin formulations for this purpose.

-Carlos serves as the Chief Scientific Officer of the Unitaid-funded BOHEMIA project that seeks to develop ivermectin as first-in-class endectocide to reduce malaria transmission.
+Carlos serves as the Co-PI and Chief Scientific Officer of the Unitaid-funded BOHEMIA project that seeks to develop ivermectin as first-in-class endectocide to reduce malaria transmission.

 He holds a visiting scholar position at the Ifakara Health Institute and the University of Navarra.

 - Malaria elimination

 - Emerging viruses

 - Chaccour C, C, Ng´habi K, Abizanda G, Irigoyen-Barrio A, Aldaz A, Okumu F, Slater H, Del Pozo JL, Killeen G. Targeting cattle for malaria elimination: marked reduction of Anopheles arabiensis survival for over six months using a slow-release ivermectin implant formulation.
 Parasites & Vectors.
 2018 May 4;11(1):287

 - Chaccour CJ, Hammann F, Rabinovich NR: Ivermectin to reduce malaria transmission I. Pharmacokinetic and pharmacodynamic considerations regarding efficacy and safety.
 Malar J. 2017; 16:161

 - Chaccour C, , Irigoyen A, Gil AG, Martinez D, Slater H, Hammann F, Del Pozo JL.
 Screening for an ivermectin slow-release formulation suitable for malaria vector control.
 Malar J. 2015; 14:102.